yoopersteeze/scripts/reset-root-windows-mysql/README.md

 1. Stop MySQL
-Stop the service from the services' pane or
+Stop the service from the services pane or

 `net stop mysql57`

 note mysql57 will reflect the version such as mysql80 and could be another customized name

 2. Run MySQL as the \_mysql user without grant tables.
 Leave this terminal window running